Capital-News-Service/missed_votes/missed_votes_tutorial.md

 #### Version 10
 Upload to Lambda
 * Sign in to https://console.aws.amazon.com/lambda
-* Click create from scratch and follow steps to upload a function
+* Create from scratch a new function and follow steps to upload a function
-* Once uploaded click CloudWatch Events to configure a trigger when the bot should run
+* Once uploaded go to CloudWatch Events to configure a trigger when the bot should run
-* To monitor if the function is running click the monitoring tab on the function page
+* To monitor if the function is running view the monitoring tab on the function page